xxmark10xx/Project1/README.md

 1. To make a game two player
 1. To be able to point out winner tally
 1. Restart button
-1. clickable divs
+1. clickable divs/buttons
-1. able to remove divs based on if "hnad" has all fingers up.
+1. able to remove divs based on if "hand" has all fingers up.

 ---